 Families from around the area had their grills going and their chairs in the shade as everyone was splashing around in the clear, cool waters.
 Cypress trees lining the banks, and one of the highlights: the pool.

-There are 12 basic sites with electricity, there are 9 full hook-up camp sites with water, sewer, and 30-amp electric.
-And there are 8 premium full hook-up sites that feature the full hook-up sites, but also include a 50-amp electric plug.
+There are 12 basic sites with electricity, there are 9 full hook-up campsites with water, sewer, and 30-amp electric.
+And 8 premium full hook-up sites feature the full hook-up sites, but also include a 50-amp electric plug.